Conference

 Victorian Hall

 The Cerne Abbas Giant is one of the most recognisable and talked about hill figures in the UK.
-This special conference draws upon recent excavations and new research by the National Trust, led by Martin Papworth, and offers the opportunity to explore the giant in relationship to other significant hill figures in the region.
+This special conference draws upon recent excavations and new research by the National Trust and offers the opportunity to explore the giant in relationship to other significant hill figures in the region.
 The conference will also launch the new publication ‘A Date with the Two Cerne Giants: Reinvestigating an Iconic British Hill Figure’ which will be on sale at a one-day-only price of £18.75 (normally £24.95 plus p&p).

 There will also be an opportunity to explore resources and displays in the conference hall on the day including geophysical and auger surveys, and to meet contributors to the recent National Trust project and publication.